Commissioning a piece

 Commissioning a piece from overseas

-At the moment I live on the Sunshine Coast, Australia, but make jewelry commissions for clients all over the world, particularly for those from the USA where I trained.
-I find that designing and discussing a piece over e-mail works well.
+At the moment I live on the Sunshine Coast in QLD, Australia, but make jewelry commissions for clients all over the world, in particular for clients in the US.
+There is a free trade agreement between Australia and the USA, so there are no customs duties to pay.
+I find there is very little difference from when I lived in Boston, MA and created pieces for clients in other US states..
+Designing and discussing a piece over e-mail works well.
 I am also more than happy to discuss a project over the phone.
-I am able to e-mail CAD renderings of designs which allow the client and I to have a clear idea of how the final piece will look.
-Jewelry sent to the USA from Australia is exempt from customs duty thanks to a Free Trade Agreement between these two countries which came into effect in January 2005.
+I am able to e-mail photorealistic CAD renderings of designs which allow the client and I to have a clear idea of how the final piece will look.
+I also mail out my own ring gauges so that I am sure of ring size.

 How much does a piece cost?

 The cost of creating the piece will of course vary depending on how complex the design is, the materials and the type, size and number of stones used.
 Before I start the design process, I like to have some idea of budget so that I can design within these parameters.
-Obviously the total cost of a commission varies widely from project to project, but generally my clients spend in excess of USD $2500, once design and fabrication are taken into account.
-My rates are competitive though and I will try to accommodate smaller budgets if at all possible, but please don't expect miracles!
+Obviously the total cost of a commission varies widely from project to project, but generally my clients spend $4000 and up, once design and fabrication are taken into account.

 If you are interested in commissioning a piece of your own, please contact me: